MedAX365/MedAX-Docs/content/en/Examination/active-examinations.md

 # Examination Module – Active Examinations

 ## Overview
 The **Active Examinations** page allows physicians to manage patients who are currently undergoing a consultation.
 From here, the doctor can search for active visits, open a patient’s examination record, and record clinical details such as complaints, medical history, diagnoses, allergies, and progress notes.
+On this page date is today's day as a default.
+The doctor can change the date date and can find examination requests for the date.
+If the doctor deletes the date, he/she can see all the requests

 This page is the starting point for examining patients properly and ensuring their medical record is kept complete and up-to-date.